Introduction to Relay Logic Control - Symbols, Working and Examples

 Relay Logic Circuit Push Button OFF

-The OFF push button indicates an open circuit i.e. it does not allow the flow of current through it.
-If the push button is not pressed, it stays in OFF state.
-It can transit into ON state to carry the current through it once it is pressed.
+The OFF push button indicates an open circuit, i.e. it does not allow the flow of current through it.
+If the push button is not pressed, it stays in the OFF state.
+It can transition into the ON state to carry the current through it once it is pressed.

 5. Relay coil